alexgshijan/rev_notes/Revision Notes/Maths/Unit 1 - PURE/1.2 - Algebra and Functions/Polynomials/Disguised Quadratics.md

-We can kinda abuse substitution to make equations that have different powers and turn them into [[Quadratics|quadratics]] and use [[Completing the Square]] to solve for x.
+We can kinda abuse substitution to make equations that have different powers and turn them into quadratics and use [[Completing the Square]] to solve for x.

 We can do this by using $\text{let }a =x^n$